 SERVICE DOG BIT ME DOG BITE LAWYERS MN

-“There was a call for help, you could hear dog growling and a bark.
-And someone screaming, ‘I need help there is a medical emergency,'” said a passenger.
-“The dog had been growling at the gentleman and the gentleman said, ‘is this dog going to bite me?’ three times and there was no effort to remove the dog off the plane,” the nearby passenger said.
+“There was a call for help, you could hear the dog growling and a bark.
+And then someone screamed, ‘I need help there is a medical emergency,'” said a passenger.
+“The dog had been growling at the gentleman and the gentleman said, ‘is this dog going to bite me?’ three times.
+However, there was no effort to remove the dog off the plane,” the nearby passenger said.
 It was unclear what led up to the dog attack.

 The dog bite victim was taken to the hospital.
 Delta’s flight crew immediately got help and paramedics walked the man off the plane.
 She said the man was noticeably shaken up.
 “The area was completely covered in blood.
 They came in and sanitized the area and replaced the airplane seats,” she said.
 Obviously, the person bitten by the dog will have medical bills because of the incident, but there may be other losses as well.

 The airline issued the following statement: “Prior to pushback of flight 1430, ATL-SAN, a passenger sustained a bite from another passenger’s emotional support dog.
 The customer who was bitten was removed from the flight to receive medical attention.
 Local law enforcement cleared the dog, and the dog and its owner were re-accommodated on a later flight; the dog will fly in a kennel.”

 We think of service dogs being very well trained, and they generally are.
 However, they are still animals and can react in some situations by biting or attacking someone.
 Our dog bite lawyers have represented many people who have been bitten or attacked by a dog in Minnesota.
 Most often our cases involve a child bit by a friend or neighbor’s dog.